Glacier: Structure

 The health of a glacier is usually assessed by determining the glacier mass balance or observing terminus behavior.
 Healthy glaciers have large accumulation zones, more than 60% of their area is snow-covered at the end of the melt season, and they have a terminus with a vigorous flow.

 Following the Little Ice Age's end around 1850, glaciers around the Earth have retreated substantially.
 A slight cooling led to the advance of many alpine glaciers between 1950 and 1985, but since 1985 glacier retreat and mass loss has become larger and increasingly ubiquitous.

 Motion

-Glaciers move, or flow, downhill by the force of gravity and the internal deformation of ice.
-Ice behaves like a brittle solid until its thickness exceeds about 50 m (160 ft).
-The pressure on ice deeper than 50 m causes plastic flow.
+Glaciers move downhill by the force of gravity and the internal deformation of ice.
 At the molecular level, ice consists of stacked layers of molecules with relatively weak bonds between layers.
-When the stress on the layer above exceeds the inter-layer binding strength, it moves faster than the layer below.

-Glaciers also move through basal sliding.
-In this process, a glacier slides over the terrain on which it sits, lubricated by the presence of liquid water.
-The water is created from ice that melts under high pressure from frictional heating.
-Basal sliding is dominant in temperate or warm-based glaciers.
+When the amount of strain (deformation) is proportional to the stress being applied, ice will act as an elastic solid.
+Ice needs to be at least 30 m thick to even start flowing, but once its thickness exceeds about 50 m, stress on the layer above will exceeds the inter-layer binding strength, and then it will move faster than the layer below.
+This means that small amounts of stress can result in a large amount of strain, causing the deformation to become a plastic flow rather than elastic.
+Then, the glacier will begin to deform under its own weight and flow across the landscape.
+According to the Glen–Nye flow law, the relationship between stress and strain, and thus the rate of internal flow, can be modeled as follows: